xtekky/zefoy/README.md

 ## 🎉・Upcoming/enhancements

-- Make it better faster
+- Make it in python
-- Making an .exe

 ## 📄・License